dkjensen/rsync-deploy-distignore/README.md

-# rsync-deploy
+# rsync-deploy-distignore

-Deploy to a remote server using rsync.
+Deploy to a remote server using rsync, excluding files and folders listed in a .distignore

 example usage to sync everything in the workspace folder:
 ```